FINAL SKATE WINNIPEG 2020 SUMMER SESSION COVID-19 PROCEDURES (Updated July 24)

 #8 – Participants are encouraged to wear a mask when in the building, until they are on the ice surface.
 They will be able to place their materials in the designated spaced areas in the arena.

-#21 – No spectators are allowed in the facility at this time.
-Parents of younger children should remain available nearby and ensure that Skate Winnipeg and the participant’s coach have up-to-date contact information.
+#21 – Parents not in the facility should ensure that Skate Winnipeg and the participant’s coach have up-to-date contact information.

 #22 – If a parent or skater contracts COVID-19 they should inform Skate Winnipeg immediately and submit a medical note via email to email@example.com.

 #23- “Drop-in” for skaters is not permitted.
 Skaters wishing to sign-up for individual sessions should contact their coach no later than Thursday of the preceding week.
 Coaches will be made aware on Thursday evening each week of openings for the following week.
 Coaches will provide a list of skaters requesting individual sessions.
 Where demand exceeds open spots, priority will be given to Skate Winnipeg skaters.
 Coaches will be informed of skaters who have been approved for individual sessions on Friday and skaters will receive notification to register.
 Registration must be completed by 5pm on Saturday for the coming week.
 See http://skatewinnipeg.ca/wp-content/uploads/2020/07/Skate-Winnipeg-2020-Summer-School-Drop-In.pdf.